 Lori A. May is the author of The Low-Residency MFA Handbook: A Guide for Prospective Creative Writing Students (2011) and Square Feet (2014).
 May’s creative and critical work has appeared in print and online with publications such as The Atlantic, Brevity, Colorado Review, Passages North, The Writer, and Writer’s Digest.
 She teaches in the University of King’s College (Halifax) creative nonfiction MFA program and is a frequent guest speaker at writing conferences and residencies.
 Visit www.loriamay.com for more about her.

 Lori May’s ‘The Write Crowd’ is broken into 10 chapters showing writers how they can engage with community.
+This is a book serves a as a guide to those of us trying to create or be a part of writing communities.
 She shares several examples and quotes from other writers who have experienced the power of community.

 The book includes appendices with books reviews and resource lists.